-Crackers.
-Graham, saltine, animal, Pb, or even whole wheat crackers can be satisfying to a hungry tummy.
+Crackers of any kind graham, saltine, animal, Pb, or even whole wheat crackers can be satisfying to a hungry tummy.
 It’s not a meal, but it can hold you until you receive one.

+If flying the beverages choices may differ.
 According to TSA, less than 100 ml/3.4oz liquids are allowed through the airport security checkpoint.
 Remember that every airport is different, and rules and regulations may differ.